 ‘A writing competition that gives Year 5 - 12 students in NSW, ACT and Tasmania a chance to say what matters to them in society today’.

-Entries previously closed in early to mid-May.
+Competition closes on the 10 May 2019.
 Winners announced in August.
 Awards Ceremony in early September.
 Exact dates once these are advised.

 Write a Book in a Day